reginabarzilaygroup/Mirai/README.md

 python scripts/dispatcher.py --experiment_config_path configs/fine_tune_mirai.json --result_path finetune_results.csv
 ```

-It create a grid search over possible fine-tuning hyperparameters (see `configs/finetune_mirai.json`) and launches jobs across the available GPUs (as defined in `available_gpus`).
+It creates a grid search over possible fine-tuning hyperparameters (see `configs/finetune_mirai.json`) and launches jobs across the available GPUs (as defined in `available_gpus`).
 The results will be summarized in `finetune_results.csv` or wherever you set `results_path`.
-We note that each job launches just just a shell command.
-By editing `configs/finetune_mirai.json` or creating your own config json file, you can explore any hyper-parameters or architecture supported in the code base.
+We note that each job launches just a shell command.
+By editing `configs/finetune_mirai.json` or creating your own config json file, you can explore any hyperparameters or architecture supported in the code base.

 What finetune the model, you will need the same dependencies, preprocessing and CSV file as listed above to validate Mirai.
 We recommend you first evaluate Mirai before you try to finetune it.